grandstaish/paperparcel/README.md

 This is a little more manual.
 If your library doesn't use Kotlin or AutoValue, you might consider [Parceler](https://github.com/johncarl81/parceler) or one of the other great alternatives to PaperParcel.

-For an example on how to do this, see the [java-example](https://github.com/grandstaish/paperparcel/tree/master/java-example) module.
+However, if you use kotlin and java objects in the same project, you might still want to use PaperParcel.
+For an example on how to structure your model classes in java for PaperParcel to process them, see the [java-example](https://github.com/grandstaish/paperparcel/tree/master/java-example) module.

 ## Type Adapters